John William Kelley: Douglas and Rozina Anderson

 On August 14, 1988, married couple Douglas Neal Anderson, 26, and his wife, Rozina Anne, 31, left their home in Lake Oswego, Oregon to camp out in northern California.
 They were camping at the Jedediah Smith Redwoods State Park, when Kelley came across the couple.
 Kelley began banging on their parked van, trying to get the couple to exit the vehicle.
 When the couple opened the doors to try to reason with Kelley, he forced Douglas to strip naked, and shot him 3 times.
 Kelley then forced Rozina to undress, raped her, then shot and killed her before fleeing.
 Not long after, a tourist noticed that the couple's black cocker spaniel was tied up outside the van, and after deciding to check on it, found that the vehicle had been riddled with bullet holes and a foul odor came from it.

 Like the Thur case, the double murder went cold quickly, as robbery was disregarded as a motive and no suspects emerged.
 The killing shocked the small community, which had a low homicide rate.

 Trial and imprisonment

 In 2012, after being granted funds by federal agents, the crime lab in San Mateo County decided to run the DNA of Annette Thur's killer through CODIS, which matched that of John William Kelley, a convicted rapist who lived in Placerville.
 Agents were dispatched to interview him, and in the end, he was arrested and charged with killing Annette Thur.
 Later on, at his trial, Kelley pleaded no contest, and was sentenced to life imprisonment without parole.

 While in jail, he surprised investigators by confessing to two more murders: the August 1988 slayings of the Anderson couple.
 Kelley explained the crime in great detail, providing information only the perpetrator could have known.
 He was extradited to Del Norte County, where he would later be convicted again and sentenced to two more life imprisonment terms.
-He is currently housed at the California Correctional Institution in Tehachapi.
+He is housed at the California Correctional Institution in Tehachapi.